offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                         +- - - -+
    ```

    Each edge in the exploded HMM represents a hidden state transition (e.g. fouler bat → hitter bat) followed by a symbol emission (e.g. hit emitted after reaching hitter bat).
 The algorithm sets each exploded HMM edge's weight to that probability of that edge's transition-emission occurring: Pr(symbol|transition) = Pr(transition) * Pr(symbol).
-For example, Pr(fouler bat → hitter bat) is 0.1 in the HMM diagram above, and Pr(hit) once entered into the hitter bat state is 0.75, so Pr(hit|fouler bat → hitter bat) = 0.1 * 0.75 = 0.075.
+For example, Pr(fouler bat → hitter bat) is 0.1 in the HMM diagram above, and Pr(hit) once entered into the hitter bat hidden state is 0.75, so Pr(hit|fouler bat → hitter bat) = 0.1 * 0.75 = 0.075.

    |                             |      Pr(hit)       |     Pr(miss)     |      Pr(foul)      | NON-EMITTABLE |
    |-----------------------------|--------------------|------------------|--------------------|---------------|